-Continuing with the series of articles “Photos that will make you want to visit…” that we started a few weeks ago with a gorgeous Tuscany jewel, today is Ireland the one destination that is feeding our wanderlust.
-And it will do the same with you too!
+Continuing with the series of articles “Photos that will make you want to visit X”, Ireland is the one destination feeding our wanderlust today.

-Three years back, we road tripped Ireland clockwise during 8 days.
-Although we’d recommend you to spend a few more days if you want to get the most of the experience, doing it in just one week is perfectly doable.
+A few years back, we road tripped Ireland clockwise in 8 days.
+Although we’d recommend you to spend a few more days if you want to get the most out of the experience, doing it in just one week is perfectly doable.
 And soon enough, if you bear with us, we’ll show you a proof.

 Very excited about what was ahead of us, we started checking out Killarney National Park.
-Surrounded by the mountainous Macgillycuddy’s Reeks and Carrauntoohil, is the highest point in Ireland.
+Surrounded by mountainous Macgillycuddy’s Reeks and Carrauntoohil, the highest point in Ireland.

-After a pretty awesome night out in the small town of Athenry, where we had a chance of mingling with the locals was easier than we could have ever imagined, we passed through Connemara and Clifden, its capital, before arriving to Westport where we spend the night.
+After a pretty awesome night out in the small town of Athenry, where we had a chance of mingling with the locals and it all felt like home, we passed through Connemara and Clifden – its capital – before arriving at Westport where we had booked our accommodation for the night.

-Castlebar, Ballina and Inniscrone were in our way to Sligo and its 13th century’s monastery.
+Castlebar, Ballina, and Enniscrone were on our way to Sligo and its 13th century’s monastery.

-Then, we drove past Donegal castle and right after that, Slieve League Cliffs, a sight often left behind because of its dubious accessibility and poor publicity, left us speechless for a while.
+Then, we drove past Donegal castle, and right after the Slieve League Cliffs – a sight often left behind due to its tricky accessibility and poor publicity – left us speechless.

-Up to 600 metres, they are some of the tallest cliffs in Europe.
-You do have to trek about twenty minutes to get there.
-But the views are unique and very worthy.
+Up to 600 meters high, they are some of the tallest cliffs in Europe.
+You do have to trek about twenty minutes to get there, but the views are unique and very worthy.
 And sheep will keep you entertained too!
-Win-win.
+What’s not to love?

 Londonderry and its city walls were something we could have checked out longer and better if we weren’t dying to go on and visit three gems located so close to each other by the sea.

-Those are The Old Bushmills Distillery, Dunluce castle and the pixellated basalt awesomeness that is the Giant’s Causeway.
+Those are The Old Bushmills Distillery, Dunluce Castle, and the pixellated basalt awesomeness that is the Giant’s Causeway.

-All of them great in their own, we arrived to the last one a bit late after shooting the sunset at the castle.
-Knowing that half an hour wasn’t going to cut it, we headed back to the Causeway next day.
-It’s eventually possible to take a picture among the loads of tourists that populate the spot in the mornings without getting that much of a headache.
+All of them great on their own, we arrived at the last one a bit late after shooting the sunset at the castle.
+Knowing that half an hour wasn’t going to cut it, we headed back to the Giant’s Causeway the next day.
+It’s eventually possible to take a decent picture among the loads of tourists that overpopulate the spot in the mornings without getting that much of a headache.